McDefault/Docker-DiscordJs/README.md

 ## Building with Docker compose

-run `docker-compose build` to build the Docker project
+Run `docker-compose build` to build the Docker project

 ## Running the app with Docker Run